GeneCenterMunich/ANNICAS/README.md

 the code significantly in order to adapted to your workflow (see section 1) and 3) in the source code).
 We optained the best performance using darknet19. learningPixelVals5.m generates the input network for CategorizingPixelVals9.m.
-Please send bug reports to hohle@genzentrum.lmu.de.
+Please send bug reports to markus.hohle@berkeley.edu

 Requirements:			Matlab toolboxes (version 2021b or later)